junxit/us-congress-bills-112/bill.md

 - **(5)** The events of 1914 through 1918 shaped the world, the United States, and the lives of millions of people.
 - **(6)** The centennial of World War I offers an opportunity for people in the United States to learn about and commemorate the sacrifices of their predecessors.
 - **(7)** Commemorative programs, activities, and sites allow people in the United States to learn about the history of World War I, the United States involvement in that war, and the war’s effects on the remainder of the 20th century, and to commemorate and honor the participation of the United States and its citizens in the war effort.
-- **(8)** While the other great conflicts of the 20th century, World War II, the Korean War, and the Vietnam War, have national memorials on the Mall in Washington, DC, there currently exists no national memorial honoring the service of the United States and its citizens in World War I.
-- **(9)** In 1921, the people of Kansas City, Missouri, dedicated a site in that city for a memorial to the service of Americans in World War I, a ceremony attended by General John J. Pershing and military leaders of Great Britain, France, Belgium, and Italy.
-In 1924, the cornerstone of the 217-foot Liberty Memorial Tower was laid.
-On Armistice Day 1926, President Calvin Coolidge delivered the key note address at the Memorial’s dedication ceremony.
-The Memorial and surrounding grounds were completed in 1938, with an inscription that reads “In Honor of Those Who Served in the World War in Defense of Liberty and Our Country.”.
-- **(10)** The 106th Congress recognized the Liberty Memorial as a national symbol of World War I.
-- **(11)** The 108th Congress designated the museum at the base of the Liberty Memorial as “America’s National World War I Museum”.
-The museum preserves the story of World War I, and educates and enlightens people about this significant event.

 ## § 3.
 Definitions

 In this Act—

-- **(1)** *America’s national world war I museum* The term “America’s National World War I Museum” means the Liberty Memorial Museum in Kansas City, Missouri, as recognized by Congress in section 1031(b) of the Ronald W. Reagan National Defense Authorization Act for Fiscal Year 2005 (Public Law 108–375; 118 Stat.
+- **(1)** *America’s national world war I museum* The term America’s National World War I Museum means the Liberty Memorial Museum in Kansas City, Missouri, as recognized by Congress in section 1031(b) of the Ronald W. Reagan National Defense Authorization Act for Fiscal Year 2005 (Public Law 108–375; 118 Stat.
 2045).
-- **(2)** *Centennial Commission* The term “Centennial Commission” means the World War I Centennial Commission established by section 4(a).
+- **(2)** *Centennial commission* The term Centennial Commission means the World War I Centennial Commission established by section 4(a).
-- **(3)** *Memorial Foundation* The term “Memorial Foundation” means the World War I Memorial Foundation authorized to establish the National World War I Memorial in the District of Columbia under section 10.
-- **(4)** *Veterans service organization* The term “veterans service organization” means any organization recognized by the Secretary of Veterans Affairs for the representation of veterans under section 5902 of title 38, United States Code.
+- **(3)** *Veterans service organization* The term veterans service organization means any organization recognized by the Secretary of Veterans Affairs for the representation of veterans under section 5902 of title 38, United States Code.

 ## § 4.
 Establishment of World War I Centennial Commission